rjdman/machine-learning/projects/capstone/final_proposal.md

 The audio clips are all in a consistent mp3 format with a sample rate of 48 kHz.
 Since a variety of volunteers with different hardware have produced this dataset, there may be cause for concern with the consistency of recordings.

-Each audio clip has an associated record of metaata, including the following fields:
+Each audio clip has an associated record of metadata, including the following fields:
 - client_id
 - path
 - sentence